simple-digital-edition/tei-editor/docs/source/configuration-data.rst

 The ``label`` is the label shown to the user and can by any HTML content.
 By providing HTML content, images can be used as the label.
 If using an image for the ``label``, then you **must** provide an ``ariaLabel`` text for accessibility reasons.

+* *targetNodeType*: The name of the target node type for linking to or editing nested docs.
+* *targetNodeSection*: The name of the section containing the target nodes for linking to nested docs.

 ValueLabelPair
 **************